Applied Statistics

 Prerequisite(s): MATH 113 or MATH 115

-STAT 305 Intro. to Data Science for All 3 Credit Hours
+STAT 305 Introduction to Data Science for All 3 Credit Hours

-WIth increasing availability of data, companies, governments, and nonprofits alike are striving to convert this data into knowledge and insight.
-This course will provide students with the basic skill set needed to handle such data.
-The course will focus on three broad areas- inferential thinking, computational thinking, and real-word applications.
-We will discuss data collection, data cleaning and exploratory analysis of data so that students can connect the data to the underlying phenomena and be able to think critically about the conclusions that are drawn from the data analysis.
-The students will also learn how to write short programs to be able to automate the data analysis process developing an applied understanding of different analytics methods, including linear regression, logistic regression, clustering, data visualization, etc. Most of the material will be taught using real world data.
-(YR)
+With the growing availability of data, companies, governments, and nonprofits alike are striving to convert this data into insightful knowledge.
+This course will provide students with the fundamental skills in the statistical software called R needed to handle such data.
+The course will focus on three broad areas: computation, inferential thinking, and real-world applications.
+We will also discuss data collection, data cleaning, and exploratory data analysis.
+Students will connect data to underlying phenomena and think critically about the conclusions of data analyses.
+Students will also learn how to write short programs that automate data analysis processes.
+Students will gain an applied understanding of various analytical methods, including data visualization, linear regression, and classification or clustering.
+Most of the material will be taught using real-world data.
+(F, W).

 STAT 325 Applied Statistics I 4 Credit Hours

 This course studies the principles and applications of statistics.
-Topics include descriptive statistics, random variables, probability distributions, sampling distributions, the central limit theorem, confidence intervals, hypothesis testing for mean and variance and the use of normal, chi-square, F and t distributions in statistical problems.
-Other topics are selected from regression and correlation, the design of experiments and analysis of variance.
+Topics include descriptive statistics, random variables, probability distributions, sampling distributions, the central limit theorem, confidence intervals, hypothesis testing for means and variances, and the use of normal, chi-square, F, and t distributions in statistical problems.
+Other topics are selected from regression and correlation, the design of experiments, and analysis of variance.
+A minimum grade of C- is required in the prerequisite.
 Students can receive credit for only one of STAT 301 and STAT 325.
-(F, W).
+(F).

 STAT 327 Statistical Computing 3 Credit Hours